shadowc/jsfusion/README.md

 JsFusion.start();
 ```

 That is all you need!
-Now Jsfusion will look through your DOM structure and
+Now JsFusion will look through your DOM structure and
 observe changes to it (much like Stimulus) to instantiate and manage the
 different Components on your page.